shandley/hecatomb/README.md

 ## Dependencies

-The only dependency you need to get up and running with Hecatomb is [conda](https://docs.conda.io/en/latest/).
+The only dependency you need to get up and running with Hecatomb is [conda](https://docs.conda.io/en/latest/) or the python package manager [pip](https://pypi.org/project/pip/).
 Hecatomb relies on [conda](https://docs.conda.io/en/latest/) (and [mamba](https://github.com/mamba-org/mamba))
 to ensure portability and ease of installation of its dependencies.
 All of Hecatomb's dependencies are installed during installation or runtime, so you don't have to worry about a thing!